List of Dutch inventions and innovations: Philishave (1939)

 Philishave was the brand name for electric shavers manufactured by the Philips Domestic Appliances and Personal Care unit of Philips (in the US, the Norelco name is used).
 The Philishave shaver was invented by Philips engineer Alexandre Horowitz, who used rotating cutters instead of the reciprocating cutters that had been used in previous electric shavers.

 Gyrator (1948)

 A gyrator is a passive, linear, lossless, two-port electrical network element invented by Tellegen as a hypothetical fifth linear element after the resistor, capacitor, inductor and ideal transformer.

 Traffic enforcement camera (1958)

 Dutch company Gatsometer BV, founded by the 1950s rally driver Maurice Gatsonides, invented the first traffic enforcement camera.
 Gatsonides wished to better monitor his speed around the corners of a race track and came up with the device in order to improve his time around the circuit.
-The company developed the first radar for use with road traffic and is the world's largest supplier of speed-monitoring camera systems.
-Because of this, in some countries speed cameras are sometimes referred to as "Gatsos".
-They are also sometimes referred to as "photo radar", even though many of them do not use radar.